Kelly's Kitchen was a waitress service restaurant chain. It started in 1987, and had reached 17 branches by 1989.

 The brand was purchased by Crest Hotels, a Bass company.
 Subsequently motels were proposed alongside Kelly's Kitchens, under the brand Highway Lodge.
 Crest Hotels were themselves purchased by Trusthouse Forte in August 1990.
-Forte changed all the restaurants to become Little Chefs, ending the very short-lived rivalry.
+Under that deal, Forte changed all these restaurants to become Little Chefs, ending the very short-lived rivalry.
 Forte appeared to be mainly interested in using the deal to expand Travelodge.

 Given how quickly they had expanded, it's not surprising that Kelly's Kitchen had a number of outstanding planning applications which hadn't been followed up on.
-The ones which were still in the early stages were dropped in 1991 while the ones which had been finalised were included in the sale and followed up on.
+The ones which were still in the early stages were dropped in 1991 while the ones which had been finalised were included in the sale and taken forwards.
 It's likely that some restaurants were changed to a Little Chef moments before they opened.

 The following Little Chef restaurants were built in the Kelly's Kitchen style.
 It is likely that they started out as Kelly's Kitchen, but possible that some of them had been sold and re-branded before they opened.